-In addition to increasing the number of simulation replications, we address the issue of highly skewed sampling distributions in two ways.
+The skewness of the sampling distributions of doubly-robust point estimators due to overlap violations complicates characterizing their behavior in simulation studies. \cite{robins2007comment} made this point in their response to \cite{kang2007demystifying}, arguing that ``one thousand replications are not enough to capture the tail behavior of highly skewed sampling distributions, and as such cannot produce reliable Monte Carlo estimates of bias, much less of variance.''
+One approach to reduce the Monte Carlo error would be to simply increase the number of replications; we do so by running $5000$ replications.
+In addition, we address the issue of highly skewed sampling distributions in two other ways.
 First, we conditionally simulate datasets that exhibit non-overlap.
 Specifically, we draw datasets from \eqref{eq:simulation-dgp} via rejection sampling such that $\max_i |r_i| > 100$.
 That is, datasets of size $n$ are drawn repeatedly until a dataset is found that has at least one observation with $A_i = 1$ and $\pi(X_i) < 0.01$ or $A_i = 0$ and $\pi(X_i) > 0.99$ (which each imply $|r_i| > 100$).
 This targets the investigation to the datasets with extreme non-overlap that cause particular problems for traditional estimators.
-This helps us to characterizes the ``worst-case" performance of traditional estimators.
+This helps us to characterize the ``worst-case" performance of traditional estimators.
 For context, we also perform a simulation study that is identical except for using unconditional draws from \eqref{eq:simulation-dgp}, without rejection sampling.
 This allows us to characterize the ``average'' performance of the estimators with respect to our DGP.
 The second way we address skewed sampling distributions under non-overlap is by evaluating our methods with additional metrics that capture the full sampling distribution.
 For the 95\% uncertainty interval widths of the one-step and non-overlap bounds, we calculate their means, 90\% quantiles, and standard deviation across simulations to capture both the central tendency and spread of the sampling distributions.
 We also report traditional metrics including the empirical coverage of the 95\% confidence intervals and the power of the hypothesis tests, defined as the proportion of simulations in which each method rejected the null hypothesis of a null treatment effect.